Chapter 51, North of Iron Stem, Near the Aerlal Plateau

 "Wendra, have you a moment?"
 Alucius called in.

-"Wendra, Feran has just told me that the Lord Protector is coming to the Valleys next week.
+"Wendra, Feran has just told me that the Lord Protector is in fact coming to the Valleys next week.
 Did Alerya mention anything about this to you?"

 The fact that her eyebrows disappeared into her bangs was evidence she knew nothing about it.